 For back yard feeder enthusiasts, common Wisconsin back yard birds can vary depending on ecoregions and seasons.
 There’s also a group of birds that are year round residents such as blue jays, crows, black-capped chickadees, house wrens, cardinals, house finch and the white-throated sparrows, pictured.
 Each of them have specific food preferences.
 Finch prefer thistle, chickadees prefer small grains and blue jays prefer larger seeds such as sunflower seeds.

 The Natural Resources Foundation of Wisconsin provides two very good reasons to consider the landscaping option.
 First, many birds don’t use the feeder.
 Second those that do rarely receive a sufficient amount of proper nutrition.
 Landscaping for birds also provides an additional element of safety for the birds, making them more likely to choose the landscaped yard as a favorite habitat, even home.

-Did you know, for example that close to three dozen Wisconsin birds consume the berries on American Elderberry shrubs?
-This includes, Red-bellied and Red-headed Woodpeckers, Eastern Bluebirds, American Robins, and Northern Cardinal.
+Cedar waxwings, for example, are year round residents of residential areas around the state and they feed on a variety of berry trees and shrubs.
+They are not alone.
+Close to three dozen Wisconsin birds consume the berries on American Elderberry shrubs.
+This includes Red-bellied and Red-headed Woodpeckers, Eastern Bluebirds, American Robins, and Northern Cardinals.

 A handful of woodpeckers also visit feeders and especially enjoy suet.
 Please press the button to learn more about Wisconsin woodpeckers.